WitnessOfThe/multinational-retail-data-centralisation/README.md

 # Data Centralisation Project

 In this project, we create a local PostgreSQL database.
-We upload data from various sources and create a database schema that allows us to efficiently query data.
+We upload data from various sources, process it, create a database schema and run SQL queries.

 Key technologies used: Postgres, AWS (s3), boto3, rest-API, csv, Python (Pandas).